 So, if we are thriving, when it comes to modern tribalism, what’s the one thing we can get better at?
-From my perspective, the two groups we belong to; friends and family, need the most love, yet, they get the least of our time.
-For example, we have gotten used to the notion that our workplaces; or work connections, are of way more of a priority than those who make up our support network.
-Rather sad if you ask me.
+From my perspective, the two groups we belong to: friends and family, need the most love, yet, they get the least of our time.
+For example, we have gotten used to the notion that our workplaces or work connections, are way more of a priority than those who make up our support network.
+Rather sad, if you ask me.

 “Time and money are both borrowed, just one is more important to invest in.
 In this instance only one choice is the right one“Jonathan Arenburg.

 Here’s the thing:

 We all need one another!
 Our involvement with those we cherish or lack thereof, is more than social, it’s a necessity to our survival and essential for our mental wellbeing.